UPPMAX/HPC-python/reflections/20251128/README.md

-The session went well: all learners were able to achieve the session goals before the end of the session, which was (1) download and untar the tarbal, (2) load a Python package from a software module and verify it works.
+The session went well: all learners were able to achieve the session goals before the end of the session, which was (1) download and untar the tarball, (2) load a Python package from a software module and verify it works.

 Because 6 out of 7 learners got to know me from the day before, I cut